-As you age, the effects of gravity, repeated muscle contraction, and lifestyle cause the skin, fat, and muscle in this region to move downwards.
-When this occurs, the cheeks begin to look saggy or flat, the lower eyelids can become puffy or hollow, and circles begin to appear under the eyes furthermore the lines between the nose and the corner of the mouth deepen.
+As you age, the effects of gravity, repeated muscle contraction and lifestyle cause the skin, fat, and muscle in this region to move downwards.
+When this occurs, the cheeks begin to look saggy or flat, the lower eyelids can become puffy or hollow, and circles begin to appear under the eyes.
+Furthermore the lines between the nose and the corner of the mouth deepen.
+If you would like to know more about the cheek lift procedure, call our London clinic and we can arrange a consultation for you.

 FAQs for Mid Facelift Surgery